ST10462553/HISTORIAAPP_ST10462553.IMAD5112/README.md

   7. Select either private or public ( to determine if you want only certain people to view the repository or if the general public can see it.

 # HOW TO ACCESS THE KOTLIN SOURCE CODE OF THE APP:
-# TO ACCESS THE KOTLIN SOURCE CODE OF MY HISTORIA APP CLICK ON THE FOLLOWING LINK OR PATH BELOW:
+# TO ACCESS THE KOTLIN SOURCE CODE OF MY HISTORIA APP BY FOLLOWING THE PATH BELOW:
  app/src/main/java/com/example/historia_historyapp